 Re-evaluating Will Smith with DJ Jazzy Jeff

-Ahead of Will Smith’s return to the stage in Blackpool, Shaun Ponsonby recalls interviewing DJ Jazzy Jeff, and re-considers The Fresh Prince’s place in rap history.
+Ahead of DJ Jazzy Jeff’s appearance at LIMF, Shaun Ponsonby recalls interviewing the man himself and re-considers The Fresh Prince’s place in rap history.

 At some point, I asked him if Will Smith ever actually intended to give up music once his movie career took off.
 “No. I mean, listen, I’m supposed to talk to him later on this week about going in the studio and doing some shows.
 He really, really wants to do it, but he is arguably one of the biggest movie stars in the world… I think it drives him crazy, because he wants to do it, and it is a conflict between him and the movie crowd.”

 A matter of weeks after telling me that he was getting together with his old partner to discuss working together, DJ Jazzy Jeff & The Fresh Prince announced their reunion.

 They played two shows; an MTV event in Croatia and, perhaps unexpectedly, the Livewire Festival in Blackpool, alongside The Jacksons and a day dedicated to Pete Waterman’s Hit Factory.